 - Arroz con Bogavante – Lobster variety is also very well known, particularly on the Spanish Costas

-- Arròs a Banda – Most typical in Alicante, this is rice dish with fish is cooked twice and always served with Alioli (garlic mayonnaise)
+- Arròs a Banda – Most typical in Alicante.
+This dish is made with fish.
+The fish is cooked twice and then served with Alioli (garlic mayonnaise)

 How to Eat Paella